 What can I do if my Russian buttercream becomes too soft or separated?

 If your frosting becomes too soft, briefly refrigerate it to firm it up before using.
-If it separates, rewhip it at a low speed to restore its smooth consistency.
+Rewhip your separated Russian buttercream at medium high speed until it regains its smooth, thick texture.

 PrintRussian buttercream recipe